 Dimensions Design Principles Compass indicators 3.
 Involvement of stakeholders Develop a challenge with the collaboration of external stakeholders from academic or local communities (stakeholders as cocreators of the challenge).
 The addition of stakeholders will make the project more real-life, and it will increase the uncertainty of solving the challenge for the students.
-(1) The extent to which challenges have a chal- lenge owner from 1) academia, or from 2) industry, government, or culture (scale: inter- nal to external) The extent to which challenges require collaboration with external stakeholders (scale: no collaboration)
+(2) The extent to which challenges have a challenge owner from 1) academia, or from 2) industry, government, or culture (scale: internal to external) The extent to which challenges require collaboration with external stakeholders (scale: no collaboration to full collaboration)